ktustanowski/decentralizeddeeplinksiospoc/README.md

     }
 }
 ```
 Ok, se we are on home.
-Linking was delayed to until viewDidLoad was called and after that linking resumed:
+Linking was delayed to until viewDidLoad is called and after that linking resumed:
 ```
 extension HomeViewController: LinkHandler {
     func process(link: Link, animated: Bool) -> LinkHandling {